Ken Singleton: Early life

-Baseball career
+Professional career

-Born in Manhattan, New York City, and raised in nearby Mount Vernon, Singleton played both baseball and basketball in high school.
-He also played baseball in the Bronx Federation League at Macombs Dam Park, across the street from Yankee Stadium.
-Singleton was drafted out of Hofstra University by the New York Mets as the third overall pick in the 1st round of the 1967 Major League Baseball draft.
-He made his major league debut with the Mets on June 24, 1970 at the age of 23.
-On April 5, 1972, he was part of a package deal when traded to the Montreal Expos with infielders Tim Foli and Mike Jorgensen for Rusty Staub.
+The New York Mets chose Singleton in the first round, with the third overall pick, of the January phase of the 1967 Major League Baseball draft.
+He signed with the Mets for a $10,000 signing bonus.
+Singleton made his major league debut with the Mets on June 24, 1970, at the age of 23.

-Singleton's best year of the three in Montreal was 1973, when he led the league in on-base percentage (one of nine top-ten finishes in that category over the course of his career) and collected 23 home runs, 103 RBIs and a .302 batting average (his first .300 season).
+On April 5, 1972, the Mets traded Singleton to the Montreal Expos with infielders Tim Foli and Mike Jorgensen for Rusty Staub.
+Singleton's best year of the three in Montreal was 1973, when he led the league in on-base percentage (one of nine top-ten finishes in that category over the course of his career) and collected 23 home runs, 103 runs batted in (RBIs) and a .302 batting average (his first .300 season).

-Singleton was acquired along with Mike Torrez by the Orioles from the Expos for Dave McNally, Rich Coggins and minor-league right-handed pitcher Bill Kirkpatrick at the Winter Meetings on December 4, 1974.
+On December 4, 1974, at the Winter Meetings, the Baltimore Orioles acquired Singleton and Mike Torrez from the Expos for Dave McNally, Rich Coggins and minor-league right-handed pitcher Bill Kirkpatrick.
 During his ten years in Baltimore, Singleton played the best baseball of his career as the Orioles won two pennants, in 1979 and 1983, and won the 1983 World Series.
+In 1977, he posted a .328 batting average and a .438 on-base percentage, both career highs.
+He finished second in the American League with a 6.9 Wins Above Replacement (WAR) behind only Rod Carew and, his .945 On-base plus slugging (OPS) was third behind only Carew and Jim Rice.

-In 1977, he posted a career-high .328 batting average, third highest in the American League.
-In 1979 he had one of his best seasons with career-highs of 35 home runs and 111 RBIs and, he finished second to Don Baylor in voting for the American League Most Valuable Player Award.
-Singleton would accumulate 1,455 hits as an Oriole.
+Singleton finished second to Don Baylor in the American League Most Valuable Player Award voting in 1979 after establishing career-highs with 35 home runs and 111 RBI, the former being a franchise record for a switch-hitter in a season until it was surpassed by Anthony Santander in 2024.
+He accumulated 1,455 hits as an Oriole.

 He was described by his manager with the Orioles Earl Weaver as "the kind of hitter who can start a rally by getting on base or end one by driving in the winning run."
 Being a slow runner was the only deficiency he had as a ballplayer.
+He stole just 21 bases on 57 attempts in his career.
 Singleton played in his final major league game on September 25, 1984, at the age of 37.
 The Orioles elected not to renew the option year on his contract three days later on September 28.